cdlhub/documentation/md/DataConversionComponents.md

 ```

 [Return to top](#dataconversioncomponents)
+---
 <a id="fmxref"></a>
 ## fm xref
-The fmxref binary file contains cross reference data specifying the output_id in the fmcalc as a combination of agg_id and layer_id, and is required for fmcalc only.
+The fmxref binary file contains cross reference data specifying the output_id in the fmcalc as a combination of agg_id and layer_id, and is required by fmcalc.

 This must be in the following location with filename format;
 * input/fm_xref.bin